 Karen Doran (ACT), current position: Executive Director, Economic and Financial Group, Chief Minister, Treasury and Economic Development, ACT Government.

 Study into wind resources in the Australian Capital Region

->

-> In 2013, ESDD commissioned the consultant AECOM to assess the prospects for investing in wind energy generation in the Australian Capital Region and the potential to support new investments through a large-scale FiT reverse auction process (see the Solar Auction webpage for more information).
+In 2013, the Environment and Planning Directorate commissioned the consultant AECOM to assess the prospects for investing in wind energy generation in the Australian Capital Region and the potential to support new investments through a large-scale FiT reverse auction process.

->

-> AECOM concluded that a reverse auction FiT mechanism for wind energy would result in a cost effective way to achieve the Territory's renewable energy targets.
+AECOM concluded that a reverse auction FiT mechanism for wind energy would result in a cost effective way to achieve the Territory's renewable energy targets.
 They found that a reverse auction FiT held by mid-2014 would likely yield competitive FiT prices.
 This is due to the competitive wind energy market that currently exists.